Finger gun: Variations

 One or two "finger guns" can be used to express a greeting or to acknowledge something as funny, clever, or insightful, like Gotcha! or What's up?

 A single "finger gun" pointed to the side of one's own head is sometimes used to indicate a desire to be put out of one's misery, either from boredom, exasperation, or to express one's dislike for a situation.
-A finger gun pointed at another person can be used as a threatening or insulting gesture, as to suggest that they could or should be shot.
+A finger gun is typically pointed at another person and can be used as a threatening or insulting gesture, as to suggest that they could or should be shot.

 Laws and rulings

 In 2019, the Superior Court of Pennsylvania ruled that using a "gun-like hand gesture", "imitating the firing and recoiling of a gun" as intimidation, is a crime of disorderly conduct.

 In schools

 Children, teenagers and teacher's assistants have occasionally been punished or removed from school for making the gesture.
 In some cases, this was because authority figures interpreted it as a signal for threatening real violence, while in others they interpreted it as unacceptably supportive of gun violence in general.
 These have often been labeled as "ridiculous" by most commentators.

 In 2006, Fahim Ahmad allegedly made the gesture when speaking about the possibility of Canadian Security Intelligence Service agents coming to his apartment, which was used as evidence of his conspiracy to commit terrorism by a police informant.